-Asia Exchange visited the orphanage Bali Street Kids Project in September 2017.
-To celebrate our 10-year anniversary we traveled for two weeks to Bali.
-We visited the orphanage to see the local life from a different perspective.
-This is important for understanding life on Bali from all sides.
-We want to actively engage with the communities that give so much to us and our students, and help where we can.
+In September 2017, Asia Exchange paid a visit to the orphanage Bali Street Kids Project.
+To celebrate our 10-year anniversary, we traveled for two weeks to Bali.
+We visited the orphanage to see local life from a different perspective.
+This is important for understanding life in Bali from all sides.
+We want to actively engage with the communities that give so much to our students and us and help where we can.

 Bali Street Kids Project is a place for children who have no parents to take care of them.
 For some children, their parents have died or they are so severely sick that they have no chance to raise the kids.
 Some children are physically or mentally disabled because they have been abandoned.

 Needless to say, all the children have a tragic story to tell.
 One disabled girl who has severe dyskinesia was found by the founder of the children´s home Putu.
 Before coming to YKPA the girl had never visited a doctor or received any help for her sickness.
 The girl is now, after hard training, able to sit and stand when supported.
 When she was brought to the orphanage, all she could do was to lie on her back.
 At Bali Street Kids Project, children are allowed to be children and everyone is treated with great care and love.

 Bali Street Kids Project gives children a chance to get food and a safe environment to grow up.
 They get the tools required to survive.
 The founder Putu maintains the orphanage but thanks to donations and selling handcrafts, the project to keep the children’s home running can continue.